shlok-sethia/Walmart-Forecasting/README.md

 Furthermore fine tuned the parameters to ensure that the model wasn't overfitting.
 (The tuned params are present in the Train-model kernel.)

 # Execution:
+For the best score achieved:
 1. Run the Features-1 kernel (Generates pkl files for the features created)
 2. Run the Features-2 kernel (Uses the pkl files and uses it to create more lag based features and stores in pkl files)
 3. Run the Features-3 kernel (Creates some custom features)
-4. Run the Train-Model kernel (Uses the pkl files as data input to train LGBM model on the features in them.
+4. Run the LGBM_Poisson kernel (Uses the pkl files as data input to train LGBM model on the features in them.
 The hyperparameters are optimized.
 Generates the submission file which has the predictions of sales for next 28 days)

+# Different models built:
+1. Linear Regression with One Hot Encoding
+2. Decision Tree Regressor
+3. Bagging Regressor
+4. XGB Regressor
+5. LGBM Poisson
+6. LGBM Tweedie
+7. LGBM Regression
+8. LGBM Gamma

 # Necessary software:
 1. Jupyter notebooks